-Artsy, hip, and in a beautiful location, Burlington is a great town.
-It’s Vermont’s biggest city, but by usual standards, it’s still quite small.
-There’s a lot to see & do here, but when you need a quick break, these 6 cozy coffee shops will help you refuel.
+There’s a lot to see & do here in Burlington, but when you need a quick break, these 7 cozy coffee shops will help you refuel.

-6 of the Best Burlington Vermont Coffee Shops
+8 of the Best Burlington VT Coffee Shops

 Muddy Waters is very much a Burlington coffee shop staple.
 There’s a laidback, hipster vibe that is unquestionably “Vermont.”
 One of the highlights of this shop is its decor, which is rustic and cool and incorporates a lot of wood.
 It’s a little bit like a Hobbit hole!